Evangelical Anglicanism

-Evangelical Anglicanism or evangelical Episcopalianism is a tradition or church party within Anglicanism that shares affinity with broader evangelicalism.
+Evangelical Anglicanism or Evangelical Episcopalianism is a tradition or church party within Anglicanism that shares affinity with broader evangelicalism.
 Evangelical Anglicans share with other evangelicals the attributes of "conversionism, activism, biblicism and crucicentrism" identified by historian David Bebbington as central to evangelical identity.
 The emergence of evangelical churchmanship can be traced back to the First Great Awakening in America and the Evangelical Revival in Britain in the 18th century.
 In the 20th century, prominent figures have included John Stott and J. I. Packer.

 In contrast to the high-church party, evangelicals emphasize experiential religion of the heart over the importance of liturgical forms.
 As a result, evangelicals are often described as being low church, but these terms are not always interchangeable because low church can also describe individuals or groups that are not evangelical.

 Description

 In contrast to Anglo-Catholics, evangelical Anglicans stress the Reformed, Protestant nature of Anglicanism.
-Historically, evangelicals have come from both moderate Calvinist as well as Arminian backgrounds.
+Historically, evangelicals have come from both Calvinist as well as Arminian backgrounds.

 According to J. I. Packer, evangelicals stress the supremacy of scripture; the majesty of Jesus Christ; the lordship of the Holy Spirit; the necessity of conversion (either instantaneous or gradual) and a new birth; the priority of evangelism and the importance of fellowship.
 The historian Gillis Harp adds that the substitutionary atonement of Jesus Christ is the focus of their preaching.
 Harp also claims that Evangelicals stress the need for a conversion experience, however Packer specifically denies that this is the case.
 Evangelical Anglicans have been particularly fierce critics of ritualism and sacerdotalism.

 With respect to baptismal regeneration, evangelicals hold baptism to be "part of a process of regeneration, a step before eventual 'rebirth'."
 Evangelical Anglicans hold a Reformed view of baptism understood in light of covenant theology in which baptism seals or pledges the blessings of the New Covenant to the individual Christian.
 However, regeneration is not simultaneous with baptism.
 In the case of infant baptism, the sacrament "signifies and seals to them graces which they still need to receive later by faith."

-Evangelicals maintain a Reformed view of Holy Communion, believing that Christ is spiritually present in the Eucharist, rather than corporeally present.
+Evangelicals maintain a Reformed view of Holy Communion, believing that Christ is spiritually or mystically present to the believer by faith, rather than corporeally present in the elements themselves.
 According to this view, known as receptionism, the body and blood of Christ are received spiritually by faith.